julienbltt/sentence-classification-tool/README.md

 - "What are the words written on this surface?"

 ### `describe_scene`
-Example prompts:
+Requests for environmental descriptions:
-- "Can you describe what’s happening around me?"
+- "Can you describe what's happening around me?"
 - "What do you see in this area?"
 - "Give me a detailed description of the scene."
 - "Describe the setting and objects nearby."
-- "Tell me what the surroundings look like."
+- "Tell me what the surroundings look like?"
-- "What’s visible in the current environment?"
+- "What's visible in the current environment?"

 ### `activate_detection_collision`
-Example prompts:
+Requests to enable safety features:
 - "Please enable obstacle and hazard detection."
 - "Turn on the collision prevention system now."
 - "Start the object and movement detection feature."